- Dementia is a progressive neurodegenerative disease that causes a decline in cognitive function, including memory loss.

 2. Memantine (Namenda)

 Memantine is the only FDA-approved drug to treat moderate to severe Alzheimer’s disease.
-Excess glutamate can cause brain cells to die; Memantine is a NMDA antagonist that regulates glutamate levels in the brain by blocking NMDA receptors with “low affinity.”
+Excess glutamate, a chemical in the brain, can cause brain cells to die; Memantine is a NMDA antagonist that regulates glutamate levels in the brain by blocking NMDA receptors with “low affinity.”
 Its ability to selectively block pathological activation of NMDA receptors blocks glutamatergic activation and chronic neurodegneration, thus facilitating cognitive activity.
-Memantine has been shown to be effective when used off-label to treat Vascular Dementia, Mixed Dementia, Lewy Body Dementia, and Fronto-Temporal Dementia.
+Memantine may also be effective when used off-label to treat Vascular Dementia, Mixed Dementia, Lewy Body Dementia, and Fronto-Temporal Dementia.

 Declining cognitive function is not the only impact that dementia can have on a person.
 Dementia Mood and Behavior Symptoms can also occur and be just as disconcerting for loved ones.
 Drastic changes to the way a person acts and feels can manifest differently across the various types of dementias, but common changes include:

 - Irritability, anxiety, agitation, anger and outbursts

 - Hallucinations and delusions